 (b) make an order of costs in accordance with these Rules.

-(6) If in any proceedings it becomes necessary to substitute a person for an existing party, any party to the proceedings may apply to the Commission for an order substituting that party for an existing party, and a commissioner may make such order or give appropriate directions as to the further procedure in the proceedings.
+(5) If in any proceedings it becomes necessary to substitute a person for an existing party, any party to the proceedings may apply to the Commission or a commissioner for an order substituting that party for an existing party, and a commissioner may make such order or give appropriate directions as to the further procedure in the proceedings.

-(7) An application to join any person as a party to proceedings or to be substituted for an existing party must be accompanied by copies of all documents previously delivered, unless the person concerned or that person’s representative is already in possession of the documents.
+(6) An application to join any person as a party to proceedings or to be substituted for an existing party must be accompanied by copies of all documents previously delivered, including the referral form, unless the person concerned or that person's representative is already in possession of the documents.
 The application may be made at any stage prior to the conclusion of an arbitration hearing.

-(8) Subject to any order made in terms of sub-rules (5) and (6), a joinder or substitution in terms of this Rule does not affect any steps already taken in the proceedings.
+(7) Subject to any order made in terms of sub-rules (4) and (5), a joinder or substitution in terms of this Rule does not affect any steps already taken in the proceedings.

-Rule 27 How to correct the citation of a party
+27 How to correct the citation of a party

 If a party to any proceedings has been incorrectly or defectively cited, the Commission may of its own accord, by consent of the parties or on application and on notice to the parties concerned, correct the error or defect.

-Rule 28 When the Commission may consolidate disputes
+28 When the Commission may consolidate disputes

-The Commission or a commissioner may, of its own accord, by consent of the parties or on application, and on notice to the parties concerned, consolidate more than one dispute so that the disputes may be dealt with in the same proceedings.
+(1) The Commission or a commissioner may, of its own accord, by consent of the parties or on application, and on notice to the parties concerned, consolidate more than one (1) dispute so that the disputes may be dealt with in the same proceedings.

+(2) The Commission or a commissioner may order consolidation of separate disputes of right, where-

+(a) the relief sought in each of the separate dispute to be consolidated, depends on the determination of similar or substantially the same questions of law and fact.

+(b) there will be no substantial prejudice on the party or parties sought to be joined through a consolidation order;

+(c) the balance of convenience favour such consolidation; and

+(d) the CCMA has jurisdiction on all disputes sought to be consolidated.

-Rule 29 Disclosure of documents
+29 Disclosure of documents

-(1) At any time after the request for arbitration, either party may request A commissioner to make an order as to the disclosure of relevant documents or other evidence.
+(1) At any time after the request for arbitration, but not less than fourteen (14) days prior to the hearing date, either party may request the other party to disclose any documents or material relevant to the dispute.

+(2) The party to whom the request is made must respond to the request within five (5) days from the date on which the request was received.

+(3) A commissioner may either before or during the proceedings on his/her own accord, or on application, make an order as to the disclosure of relevant documents or other evidence.

-(2) the parties may agree on the disclosure of documents or other relevant evidence.
+(4) Notwithstanding the above, the parties may agree on the disclosure of documents or other relevant evidence.

-Rule 30 What happens if a party fails to attend arbitration proceedings before the Commission
+30 What happens if a party fails to attend arbitration proceedings before the Commission

-(1) If a party to the dispute fails to attend or be represented at any arbitration proceedings before the Commission, and that party—
+(1) If a party to the dispute fails to attend or be represented at any arbitration proceedings before the Commission, and that party-